Modeling missing transverse energy in V+jets at CERN LHC: Overview

-Since higher sensitivity to new physics is expected in events with a large number of jets, the focus is to model high \met~ region in \vjets~ events with 3 or more jets.
+In each channel, the search is made in \met~ distributions of events with the same number of jets, or events with at least a certain number jets.
+Since higher sensitivity to new physics is expected in events with a large number of jets, the focus is to model the high \met~ region in \vjets~ events with 3 or more jets.
 Events with 2~jets are valuable as a validation and calibration sample.
 This method is developed for searches in early LHC data.
 It will work best if the LHC start-up is quick, new particles are strongly produced and not very heavy, $e.g.,$ such as squarks and gluinos in the low mass mSUGRA CMS and ATLAS benchmarks~\cite{previous-methods}.
 With this in mind, a prediction of SM backgrounds in high \met~ tails to about 20\% may be sufficient to reveal new physics.
 For this reason, an accuracy benchmark for this method is to predict SM backgrounds in $V$+jets at high \met~ and a large number of jets~(3 jets or more) to about 20\% or better in a data-driven manner.